Ilarion ‘Kuuyux’ Merculieff

 2005

-Recipient, Alaska Native Writers on the Environment Award, Awarded by the Alaska Conservation Foundation
+Recipient, Alaska Native Writers on the Environment Award, Awarded by the Alaska Conservation Foundation1985

 2018 - Perspectives on Indigenous Issues by Ilarion (Larry) Merculieff and other contributing authors.